 Consider the following.
 The average reservation confirmation call at your restaurant might be 30 seconds, and on average you might have 20 reservations a night.
 This means you spend over 1 hour a week making reservation calls.
-This time could be 90% eliminated with a SMS confirmation system.
+This time could be 90% eliminated with an SMS confirmation system.

 The importance of your POS System

-Find a point of service operating system that works seamlessly with your front of house staff.
+Find a point of service operating system that works seamlessly with your front-of-house staff.
 You want something that allows your hosts and hostesses to get a good picture of guest volume per table as well as time spent at each table.

-Turnover is a very important factor when maximizing front of house profit.
+Turnover is a very important factor when maximizing front-of-house profit.

 Pay attention to support role employees

 A great server usually has a great porter, and a great bartender usually has a great bar-back.
-You need to recognize the importance of people in support roles if you are to create an effective front of house team.
+You need to recognize the importance of people in support roles if you are to create an effective front-of-house team.